ConstructionOnline Blog

 If you don’t know how to use a reliable estimating tool that can keep track of data like quantity, unit costs, base costs, markup, tax, and final contract price, you risk making inaccurate estimates that lead to profit loss.
 In fact, in a 2023 study, 68.6% of respondents confirmed that using technology has reduced onsite errors.
 So, it’s important to find a tool that breaks down the costs in an understandable format for you and your team to avoid human error in your estimates.

-You can use a more basic tool like an Excel spreadsheet which allows you to program in formulas for specific calculations in the estimate.
-To make your experience with Excel easier, check out our free construction estimate templates which allow you to classify costs, apply margin and markups, manage actual costs, and create a budget dashboard - all with templates you can reuse for multiple projects.
+🚀Looking for a free way to create project estimates with accuracy?
+Click below to download our free construction estimate templates which allow you to classify costs, apply margin and markups, manage actual costs, and create a budget dashboard - all with templates you can reuse for multiple projects.

-4. Clear Communication
+4. Clear Communication With Your Team

 The ability to clearly communicate as an estimator is important for transparency, avoiding misunderstandings, and ultimately creating accurate estimates.